 When Okta is integrated with an Active Directory (AD) instance, delegated authentication is enabled by default.
 With delegated authentication, this is what happens when users sign in to Okta:

-- The user types username and password in the Okta end user home page.
-This sign in page is protected with SSL and a security image to prevent phishing; multi-factor authentication (extra security question or smart phone soft token) can be enabled as well.
+- The user enters their username and password in the Okta end user home page.
+This sign-in page is protected with SSL and a security image to prevent phishing; multi-factor authentication (extra security question or smart phone soft token) can also be enabled.

-With this authentication method, we internally maintain persistence for your directory authenticated (DelAuth) session, and Active Directory is maintained as the immediate and ultimate source for credential validation.
-Because AD is always relied upon for user authentication, changes to the user’s status (such as password changes or deactivations) are reflected immediately in the Okta service.
+Delegated authentication maintains persistence for your directory authenticated (DelAuth) sessions and AD is maintained as the immediate and ultimate source for credential validation.
+As AD is responsible for authenticating users, changes to a user’s status (such as password changes or deactivations) are immediately pushed to Okta.

 To retain delegated authentication functionality, the Access this computer from the network security policy setting must be assigned to domain users on the AD server where the Okta Active Directory (AD) Agent is installed.